zama-ai/concrete/docs/dev/contributing.md

 git push --force
 ```

-You can learn more about rebasing in [here](https://git-scm.com/docs/git-rebase).
+You can learn more about rebasing [here](https://git-scm.com/docs/git-rebase).